muktihari/fit/docs/runtime_registration.md

 Note: If you don't need stringer for your constants or you have your own custom stringer, you can skip this.

-To track your own **MesgNum** constants and its string represantative, you can add your types in typedef.
+To track your own **MesgNum** constants and its string representative, you can add your types in typedef.
 However, unlike `factory` that you can have different Factory instances for different manufacturers, `typedef` is shared globally, so you can only work with one manufacturer for this (this is one of our current limitation that we mention earlier).
 Other than **MesgNum**, you can register **File** type as well.

 ```go